-Travelers in the Helena, Montana, area should visit Broadwater Hot Springs, which offers its visitors the choice of a spring pool or cold plunge, as well as a recreational swimming pool.
-The facility keeps its heated pools between 98 and 100 degrees, and its cold plunge tends to sit somewhere between 60 and 70 degrees.
+Travelers in the Helena, Montana, area should visit Broadwater Hot Springs, which offers its visitors the choice of a spring pool, cold plunge, and a recreational swimming pool.
+The facility keeps its heated pools between 98 and 100 degrees, and its cold plunge tends to sit between 60 and 70 degrees.
 The recreation pool is about 88 degrees.
 The cold plunge might not seem cold, but it’s downright chilly in the winter.

-Broadwater Hot Springs is an excellent stop when you’re in Helena for business.
+Broadwater Hot Springs is an excellent stop in Helena for business.
 Use the Helena airport one-way transfer to your hotel or take the transfer directly to the hot springs.
-If you’re in Helena regularly or you’re a resident, the hot spring offers several membership options, as well as a pay-as-you-go rate.
+If you’re in Helena regularly or a resident, the hot spring offers several membership options and a pay-as-you-go rate.

 Helena is the capital of Montana, which means you’ll find several excellent places to stay while you explore the hot springs in the area.
 The Best Western Premier Helena Great Northern Hotel scores exceedingly well with visitors.
-The Holiday Inn Express and Suites Helena is another option that offers quite a few different room selections.
+The Holiday Inn Express and Suites Helena is another option offering several different room selections.

 13. Lost Trail Hot Springs